Finn Kelly: Characterisation and introduction

-Finn is hired by Erinsborough High principal Susan Kennedy (Jackie Woodburne) to replace Brad Willis (Kip Gamblin).
+Finn is hired by Erinsborough High principal Susan Kennedy (Jackie Woodburne) to replace teacher Brad Willis (Kip Gamblin).
 He is described as being "charismatic and affable", as well as a "progressive and respected school teacher".
+Of his similarities to the character, Mills told Colin Vickey of the Herald Sun: "They told me that he was handsome and charming and I went 'yeah, I can do that'.
+He loves kids.
+He is like Robin Williams in Dead Poets Society.
+He wants to make a difference in this world as an educator.
+That is my modus operandi as well.
+I love helping out kids and teaching."
 Daniel Kilkelly of Digital Spy observed Finn was "warm, easygoing and friendly" upon his arrival.
 Claire Tonkin of Network Ten stated that Finn "brings an unexpected agenda, juicy secrets and oodles of charm."
 As Finn settles in, it becomes clear that there is more to him "than meets the eye", and the serial's executive producer, Jason Herbison called him "a really intriguing character".
+Vickery (Herald Sun) noted that Finn "has a dark side", which led Mills to describe him as "driven".
+He explained that Finn does not let anything get in the way of what he wants and initially only the viewers would see this side of him.
+He added that Finn is "quite good at charming and manipulating people to convince them of his good intentions."

 On-screen it emerges that Finn had a relationship with fellow teacher Elly Conway (Jodi Anasta) when they both lived in Sydney.
 Anasta said that Elly was in love with Finn, but she was unaware that he was married and lying to her at the time.
 Anasta called him "the ultimate charmer and heartbreaker".
 She also said that Finn is the former boyfriend that Elly attempted to run down in her car, which had been briefly mentioned on-screen before his arrival.
 Finn's introduction also led to further exploration of Elly's background and behaviour.
 She is "taken aback" when she sees him at the school, and viewers are given an insight into the manipulation and embarrassment she suffered while working with Finn in Sydney.
 Elly worries that Finn is going to cause trouble for her, while Susan is impressed by him.
 Anasta stated that like Elly, Finn has been through "some tough times".
 He has issues, and does not necessary make the right choices, which makes him seem like a bad person, but he is not "intrinsically nasty or horrible."
 He and Elly initially clash over their history, before she asks him to resign and leave the school, which Finn refuses to do.
 He later finds her at a local bar and says he wants to make amends, but Elly does not forgive him and they cause a scene.
 Finn begins tutoring Elly's student Xanthe Canning (Lilly Van der Meer) and shows interest in her cousin Ben Kirk's (Felix Mallard) career plans.
 While he is talking with Xanthe, Elly confronts him about an online comment regarding the incident at the bar.
 She pushes him away from her and he falls down some stairs in front of Xanthe.